cakephp/docs/en/views/helpers/form.rst

 Any dots in your field names will be converted into nested request data.
 For example, if you created a field with a name ``0.comments.body`` you would get a name attribute that looks like ``0[comments][body]``.
-This convention makes it easy to save data with the ORM.
+This convention matches the conventions you use with the ORM.
 Details for the various association types can be found in the :ref:`associated-form-inputs` section.

 When creating datetime related controls, FormHelper will append a field-suffix.
 You may notice additional fields named ``year``, ``month``, ``day``, ``hour``,